Trump will host Armenia and Azerbaijan for a White House peace summit

 The Republican president will first meet with Pashinyan and then will host Aliyev.
 Finally, all three leaders will participate in a joint signing ceremony in the State Dining Room.
 That peace declaration will be the first signed by both Armenia and Azerbaijan since the end of the Cold War, according to the administration.

-The two nations have been locked in conflict for nearly four decades as they fought for control of the Karabakh region, known internationally as Nagorno-Karabakh.
+The two nations were locked in conflict for nearly four decades as they fought for control of the Karabakh region, known internationally as Nagorno-Karabakh.

 The area was largely populated by Armenians during the Soviet era but is located within Azerbaijan.
 The two nations battled for control of the region through multiple violent clashes that left tens of thousands of people dead over the decades, all while international mediation efforts failed.